Marine stereo buying guide

-How to choose the marine stereo that's right for you
+How to choose the marine radio that's right for you

 What makes marine stereos different?

-Unlike car audio components — which live in the watertight interior of your vehicle — marine audio equipment has to be able to endure an open climate.
+Marine stereos have to be able to endure an open climate, even when the boat is tied up in the marina.
 The water, salt, and sun that make boating so much fun for you can wreak havoc on your boat's electrical components.
 If your gear isn't made for this sort of abuse, it won't last a season.

 Marine gear undergoes hundreds—even thousands—of hours of extensive pre-production testing.
 Ultraviolet test chambers simulate years of sun exposure, while special “salt fog” chambers simulate years of exposure to harsh salt water environments.
 Blasts of water test every seal to ensure that every button, switch and port is moisture-proof.
 And special conformal coatings provide additional protection for the internal circuitry.

-There are three key things to consider when you're comparing marine audio equipment:
+There are three key things to consider when you're looking at audio equipment for your boat:

 - Water resistance: If your gear is "water resistant," that means it can handle splashes and light rain, but isn't built to handle submersion.
 Levels of resistance vary by manufacturer.
 Waterproof products, on the other hand, can be fully submerged without damage, though the specifics vary here, too.